NoBrainerORM/nobrainer.io/docs/differences_from_other_orms.md

 permalink: /differences_from_other_orms/
 ---

-NoBrainer breaks a couple of established patterns to provide an API that is predictable and consistent:
+NoBrainer breaks a couple of established patterns to provide an consistent API with semantics as precise as possible.

 * When using `find()` and no document has been found, NoBrainer will not raise an exception, but return `nil`.
 To get the traditional `find()` ActiveRecord